Pursuant to paragraph 13 of decision XI/18

-6.To this end, Parties should develop national coral reef action strategies, or equivalent policies, strategies, plans or programmes, consolidating existing national initiatives, as platforms to mobilize inter-agency and cross-sectoral partnerships, as well as close coordination among national and subnational governments and local communities.
+6.To this end, Parties should develop national coral reef action strategies, or equivalent policies, strategies, plans or programmes, consolidating existing national initiatives, as platforms to mobilize inter-agency and cross-sectoral partnerships, as well as close coordination among national and subnational governments and with indigenous and local communities.
 National strategies should be complemented by regional strategies to address common stressors.
-National and regional strategies could include elements discussed in this proposal.
+National and regional strategies could include actions outlined below.

 Recalling paragraph 4 of decision XI/20